IsaacLindgren/i-configs/README.md

-This repository is an attempt to collect configuration files and scripts for settinug up my perferred workspace environment.
+This repository is an attempt to collect configuration files and scripts for setting up my perferred workspace environment.

 Files:
 - vimrc
 - vimrc-setup.sh
+- bashisaac
+- bashisaac-local
+- bashisaac-setup.sh